bttg/Mobile-Computing/server/README.md

-# API usage guide V1.3 beta by zzh
+# API usage guide V1.5 by zzh
 ## Details
 * URL：http://139.180.180.99:8888/api
 * All the post requests should be **json form** as following: